 The area became a state forest in the 1960s and was extensively replanted with exotic pines.
 It became a forest park in 1972 and is popular with trampers, fishers and water-sports enthusiasts.
 Mangatutu and Mangatainoka hot springs are located in the park.
 The highest peak is Kaweka (1,724 m).

-A vintage car and machinery museum is located inland at Puketitiri.
+A vintage car and machinery museum was located inland at Puketitiri for many years.
+In 2019 it was moved to Eskdale.

 Rural settlement on State Highway 5, 45 km north-west of Napier, near Te Waka Range.
 Te Pōhue was located on a major Māori track between Ahuriri and Taupō.
 A pā was built above a nearby lake to watch out for war parties travelling down from the interior.

 Settlement based around the Ngāti Hineuru marae in the mountain ranges on State Highway 5, 69 km north-west of Napier.
-A military blockhouse was constructed there in 1869, when Māori resistance leader Te Kooti was active in Hawke’s Bay.
+A military blockhouse was constructed there in 1869, when Māori resistance leader Te Kooti was active.
 Te Kooti visited Te Hāroto a few times and named the meeting house Rongopai (peace) in 1885.
-In the 20th century the settlement became a busy timber-milling township, but declined when all the trees had been felled.
+In the 20th century the settlement became a busy timber-milling township, but declined once all the trees had been felled.
 In the 2000s a few houses and the meeting house remain.

 A literary journey